This document answers common questions about Andromeda, its features, limitations, and usage.

 Is Andromeda production-ready?

 Andromeda is currently in active development.
 While it implements many core features, it's not yet recommended for production use.
-Check the roadmap for current status and planned features.

 What platforms does Andromeda support?